MP3 to Text Converter

 TXT (Plain Text) is the simplest text format that can be opened on any device.
 The transcription result is saved in UTF-8 encoding with correct display of all alphabets and character sets.

 PEREFILE performs speech recognition using a neural network model trained on millions of hours of audio recordings.
-The model supports automatic language detection, punctuation placement, and noise filtering.
-The result is a ready-to-use text file with paragraph segmentation.
+The model supports automatic language detection, punctuation placement, noise filtering, and automatic speaker diarization.
+The result is a ready-to-use text file with paragraph segmentation and Speaker 1, Speaker 2 labels for each participant in the recording.

 Why Transcribe Audio Recordings